Hiflylabs/awesome-dbt/README.md

 Use-cases and user stories implemented by the community members using components of the MDS with dbt.

+- [“Is This You?”
+Entity Matching in the Modern Data Stack with Large Language models](https://towardsdatascience.com/is-this-you-entity-matching-in-the-modern-data-stack-with-large-language-models-19a730373b26) - An experiment in productionizing LLMs
 - [How HomeToGo connected dbt and Superset to make metadata more accessible and reduce analytical overhead](https://engineering.hometogo.com/how-hometogo-connected-dbt-and-superset-to-make-metadata-more-accessible-and-reduce-analytical-2223af539cc6) - A dbt<>Superset connector that leverages Superset's API capabilities and dbt's manifest.
 - [Self-service Business Intelligence](https://medium.com/p/3b7e24a92e27) - Eliminate the need for a data modeling semantic layer in BI.
 - [Leveraging DBT as a Data Modeling tool](https://medium.com/analytics-and-data/leveraging-dbt-as-a-data-modeling-tool-b3caf78f4a3a) - Reflection on one-year usage of dbt.